 10 Effective Coping Skills for Depression

+Depression is a multifaceted condition that requires a wide range of coping mechanisms.
+Common strategies include exercise, mindfulness, relaxation techniques, social support, and countering negative thoughts.
 You may need to tailor these strategies based on the specific type of depression you experience.
 For instance, the intensity and nature of major depressive disorder (MDD) can influence which tactics are most effective.

 Here are 10 depression coping skills to try:

-1. Tap into Your 5 Senses
+1. Ground Yourself by Tapping Into Your 5 Senses

 - Look around and name five things you can see